Complete Solution to Stop Recurring Chalazia

 - sensitivity to light

 A key clinical factor in chalazion is inflammation.
 Inflammation causes tear secretion glands to shut down – resulting in dry eyes.
 Use TheraLife®Eye Enhanced to reduce inflammation and restore meibomian glands’ ability to produce healthy levels of lubricants and dry eye relief.
+Therefore, the best chalazion remedy is to treat both dry eyes, blepharitis and prevent chalazion forming to begin with.
+Chalazion is a part of Meibomian Gland Dysfunction.

 In addition, try treating a chalazion by applying a hot compress to your eyelid several times a day for about 10 minutes at a time.
 This can reduce the swelling by softening the oils in the blocked gland, which should help the lump to drain on its own.
 Use our Eyelid Cleanser when treating a chalazion to keep your eye lids clean and to prevent eye lid infections (which can lead to styes).